mblitherland/litretro/README.md

 ## Todos

+0) New users should be immediately "verified" for retros they're already participants in
 1) Remove participants from retros
 2) View all retros (rather than just 6 most recent)
 3) Suggest previous list of participants for new retros